waiz3ple/fractionability/README.md

 ## ⚠️ Disclaimer

 This library is **not** an equation editor.
-It is specifically designed for **accessible fraction display**.
+It is specifically designed to remove pain in working with fraction for **accessible fraction display**.
 For complex equations, consider MathML or other specialized libraries.

 ---